 Institutional Summary of Academic Outreach & Engagement

-Expand on the sections below to learn more about the initiatives and impact of Raiders Engaged.
+Click on the images below to learn more about the initiatives and impact of Raiders Engaged.

-Improvements made in the overall functionality of the survey and increased promotion of the assessment resulted in the most successful administration to date.
-These efforts contributed to an additional 186 projects reported for Academic Year '16.
-In turn, the collection of more representative project numbers resulted in a significant increase in reported outreach and engagement data as compared to 2015.
-Notably, there were 295,195 more people directly impacted by outreach and engagement efforts and an additional 10,178,000 people indirectly impacted by projects.
-Based on survey results, many TTU faculty and staff serve on local and national boards and committees, or are involved in a project aimed to solve a state-wide problem.
-While these projects are considered applicable to outreach and engagement goals, it is difficult to gauge the exact number of people impacted.
+The 2017 administration of Raiders Engaged collected data on an additional 220 projects as compared to Academic Year '16.
+Notably, there were 99,335 more people directly impacted by outreach and engagement efforts and an additional 25,825,248 people indirectly impacted by projects.
+Based on survey results, many TTU faculty and staff serve on local and national boards and committees or are involved in a project aimed to solve a state-wide problem.
+While these projects are considered applicable to outreach and engagement goals, it is hard to gauge the exact number of people impacted.
 Therefore, these numbers are included in reporting as indirect impacts.
-Faculty and Staff Involvement Hours saw an increase compared to 2015; there was a 16% increase in staff hours spent on outreach and engagement initiatives while faculty hours more than doubled, seeing an increase of 111%.
-The 2016 administration data also showed a $15.37 million increase in funding and a 61.8% increase in individual partner agencies reported.
+Faculty and Staff Involvement Hours remained consistent with data reporting in 2016; there was a 4.85% increase in staff hours spent on outreach and engagement initiatives while faculty hours saw an increase of .81%.
+The 2017 administration data also showed a $15.79 million increase in funding generated.

-The primary source of funding dollars reported through projects was Federal Grants (34.73%), the two main areas of engagement were Public Programs, Events, and Resources (20.76%) and Research and Creative Activity (19.29%), and the primary area of concern address was Education (Pre-K-20) (33.26%).
-This information aligns with TTU's primary goal in regard to outreach and engagement, which is to be actively engaged in scholarly research and enhance quality of life while driving innovation and community development.
-Many outreach and engagement initiatives are directed toward advocating for the children of the Lubbock community and providing education and opportunities to help them realize their potential.
-TTU faculty and staff are applying research and expertise, thereby addressing community needs and problems to drive change within the community.
+The primary source of funding dollars reported through projects was Other Non-Profit Organizations (20.25%) and funding reported for this administration was more evenly distributed among categories.
+The two main areas of engagement were Public Programs, Events, and Resources (24.44%)and Research and Creative Activity (15.81%), and the primary area of concern addressed was Education (Pre-K-20) (30.83%).
+This information remains consistent with the previous year's results and aligns with TTU's primary goal regarding outreach and engagement, which is to be actively engaged in scholarly research and enhance quality of life while driving innovation and community development.
+Many outreach and engagement initiatives are directed toward addressing the needs of children and youth in the Lubbock community and providing educational and enrichment opportunities to help them realize their potential.
+TTU faculty and staff are applying their knowledge, research and expertise to address community needs and problems together with community partners, thereby driving change within the Lubbock community and beyond.

 Furthering outreach and engagement activity on campus is a primary goal of TTU's Strategic Planning initiatives.
-TTU reports annual data on key components reported through the Raiders Engaged instrument such as non-TTU participants, K-12 participants, funding generated by projects, faculty and staff involvement hours, and non-TTU partnerships.
-The trend data in the below chart reflects a positive change in data reported for TTU Strategic Planning purposes and coincides with what would be expected year-to-year.
-However, two outliers are present in the number of faculty hours and the number of staff hours spent on outreach and engagement.
-It is possible that further communication is needed regarding these areas to inform faculty and staff respondents as to what constitutes involvement hours in order to garner more representative data.
+TTU reports annual data on key engagement components collected through the Raiders Engaged instrument (such as non-TTU participants, K-12 participants, funding generated by projects, faculty and staff involvement hours, and non-TTU partnerships) in its Strategic Plan Report.
+The trend data in the below chart reflects a positive trend in data reported for TTU Strategic Planning purposes and coincides with what would be expected year-to-year.

-It is important to note that the growth demonstrated in the data received in this administration does not necessarily reflect that more outreach and engagement is occurring on TTU's campus as compared to 2015.
-It is likely that the growth can be attributed to better data collection experienced in this administration due to an earlier survey launch date and increased personal follow-up with individual departments and units to encourage participation.
-As more widespread participation of Raiders Engaged is seen from TTU departments, we expect to see continued growth in both new initiatives and continued projects that have not been collected before.
+It is important to note that the growth demonstrated in the data received in this administration does not necessarily reflect that more outreach and engagement is occurring on the TTU campus as compared to 2016.
+The growth could be attributed to an increase in reporting experienced in this administration, most likely prompted by an earlier survey launch date and increased personal follow up with individual departments and units to encourage participation.
+As more widespread participation of Raiders Engaged is seen from TTU departments, we expect to see continued growth in data for both new initiatives and continued projects that had not been collected before.